Sheaf-Theoretic Stratification Learning from Geometric and Topological Perspectives: Main Results

 \section{Main Results}

-In this section we state three of our main theorems, namely, the existence of $\Fcal$-stratifications (Proposition \ref{theorem:exists}), the existence of coarsest $\Fcal$-stratifications (Theorem \ref{theorem:coarsest}), and the existence and uniqueness of minimal homogeneous $\Fcal$-stratifications (Theorem \ref{theorem:uniqueness}).
+In this section we state three of our main theorems, namely, the existence of $\Fcal$-stratifications (Definition \ref{fstrat}, Proposition \ref{theorem:exists}), the existence of coarsest $\Fcal$-stratifications (Theorem \ref{theorem:coarsest}), and the existence and uniqueness of minimal homogeneous $\Fcal$-stratifications (Theorem \ref{theorem:uniqueness}).
 Of course, Theorem \ref{theorem:coarsest} immediately implies Proposition \ref{theorem:exists}.
 We choose to include a separate statement of Proposition \ref{theorem:exists} however, as we wish to illustrate the existence of $\Fcal$-stratifications which are not necessarily the coarsest.
 We include proof sketches here and refer to Section~\ref{sec:proofs} for technical details. \begin{proposition} { } Let $\Fcal$ be a sheaf on a finite $T_0$-space $X$.
-There exists an $\Fcal$-stratification of $X$ (see Definition \ref{fstrat} and Definition \ref{const}). \end{proposition} \begin{proof}[Proof Sketch] $\Fcal$ is constructible with respect to the decomposition $X=\coprod_{x\in X}x$. \end{proof}
+There exists an $\Fcal$-stratification of $X$ (see Definition \ref{fstrat} and Definition \ref{const}). \end{proposition}